AdityaGarg8/Apple-Firmware/README.md

-# Wi-Fi firmware to get wifi running on Linux on MacBook Pro 16,1 (16 inch, 2019).
+# Wifi firmware to get wifi running on Linux on MacBook Pro 16,1 (16 inch, 2019).

 The firmware has been extracted from **macOS Big Sur**.